xmrrh/aws-android-social-sample/content/socialapp/amplifyinstall/install_cli.md

 AWS Amplify makes it easy to create, configure, and implement scalable mobile and web apps based on AWS.
 AWS Amplify provisions and manages backends for mobile applications.

 Simply select the features you need, such as authentication, analytics, and offline data synchronization, and Amplify automatically provisions and manages the AWS services that provide each.
-Simply select the features you need, such as authentication, analytics, and offline data synchronization, and Amplify automatically provisions and manages the AWS services that provide each.

 Use npm to install the Amplify CLI.
 If npm is not installed